-Nfreq_NSA_NR_inter-RAT is the number of NR inter-RAT carriers being monitored as configured by E-UTRA PCell [15]
+Nfreq, NSA, NR, inter-RAT is the number of NR inter-RAT carriers being monitored as configured by E-UTRA PCell [15]

-Nfreq_NSA_NR_inter-freq is the number of NR inter-frequency carriers being monitored as configured by PSCell
+Nfreq, NSA, NR, inter-freq is the number of NR inter-frequency carriers being monitored as configured by PSCell

+Nfreq, NSA, UTRA is the number of UTRA inter-RAT carriers being monitored as configured by E-UTRA PCell (FDD and TDD)

+MNSA, GSM is an integer which is a function of the number of GSM inter-RAT carriers as configured by E-UTRA PCell on which measurements are being performed.
+MNSA, GSM is equal to 0 if no GSM carrier is being monitored.
+For a MGRP of 40 ms, MNSA, GSM is equal to 1 if cells on up to 32 GSM carriers are being measured.
+For a MGRP of 80 ms, MNSA, GSM is equal to ceil(Ncarriers,GSM /20) where Ncarriers,GSM is the number of GSM carriers on which cells are being measured.

-9.1.3.2 Maximum allowed layers for multiple monitoring
+9.1.3.2 Maximum allowed layers for multiple monitoring for NSA

 If a UE is configured with E-UTRA-NR dual connectivity operation, the UE shall be capable of monitoring at least:

-- Depending on UE capability, [7] NR inter-frequency carriers configured by PScell, and
+- Depending on UE capability, 7 NR inter-frequency carriers configured by PScell, and

-- Depending on UE capability, [7] NR inter-RAT carriers configured by E-UTRA PCell [15], and
+- Depending on UE capability, 7 NR inter-RAT carriers configured by E-UTRA PCell [15], and

-- Depending on UE capability, [6] E-UTRA TDD inter-frequency carriers configured by E-UTRA PCell [15], and
+- Depending on UE capability, 6 E-UTRA TDD inter-frequency carriers configured by E-UTRA PCell [15], and

-- Depending on UE capability, [6] E-UTRA FDD inter-frequency carriers configured by E-UTRA PCell [15],
+- Depending on UE capability, 6 E-UTRA FDD inter-frequency carriers configured by E-UTRA PCell [15], and

+- Depending on UE capability, [3] FDD UTRA carriers, and

+- Depending on UE capability, [3] TDD UTRA carriers, and

+- Depending on UE capability, [32] GSM carriers (one GSM layer corresponds to 32 carriers)

-In addition to the requirements defined above, the UE shall be capable of monitoring a total of at least [13] effective carrier frequency layers comprising of any above defined combination of NR, E-UTRA FDD and E-UTRA TDD layers.
-The UE shall be capable of monitoring a total of at least [7] effective NR carrier frequency layers configured by E-UTRA PCell and/or PScell.
+In addition to the requirements defined above, the UE shall be capable of monitoring a total of at least [13] effective carrier frequency layers comprising of any above defined combination of NR, E-UTRA FDD, E-UTRA TDD, UTRA FDD, UTRA TDD and GSM (one GSM layer corresponds to 32 carriers) layers.
+The UE shall be capable of monitoring a total of at least 7 effective NR carrier frequency layers configured by E-UTRA PCell and/or PSCell.